Unleashed (band): History

 Unleashed was founded in 1989 by vocalist and bassist Johnny Hedlund.
 Unleashed recorded demos "Revenge" and "Utter Dark", which got them a record deal with the German label Century Media Records.
 In 1991, the band released their debut studio album, Where No Life Dwells, and toured with Morbid Angel in Europe and the US.

 In 1992, Unleashed released their second studio album, Shadows in the Deep, including a cover version of Venom's "Countess Bathory".
 Their next studio albums were Across the Open Sea in 1993 and Victory in 1995, the latter being the last album which guitarist Fredrik Lindgren played on.
-Lindgren began to focus strongly on playing punk rock, so Unleashed replaced him with Fredrik Folkare, who played guitar on the fifth Unleashed studio album Warrior in 1997.
+Lindgren began to focus strongly on playing punk rock in his band Loud Pipes, consisting of members from famous Swedish death metal bands, and when he finally left Unleashed they replaced him with Fredrik Folkare, who played guitar on the fifth Unleashed studio album Warrior in 1997.

 The band went on hiatus after 7–8 years of recording and touring.
 They were concentrating on life outside the music business, their musical side projects, and studying.
 After a reissue of the band's classics in 2002, the band released a new album called Hell's Unleashed in the same year, and they began to tour once again.
 This was also the same year Hedlund had come under scrutiny because of allegations that he was a Nazi sympathizer.
 Dave Grohl of Foo Fighters initially had intended to approach Hedlund, hoping he would contribute lead vocals to one of the songs for his Probot metal project, but the album producer, Matt Sweeney, discouraged him from doing so because of the rumors of Hedlund's alleged sympathies.
 Hedlund quickly branded these accusations as false and stated, Unleashed praises nature, beast and man.
 Man....regardless of background, place of birth or color of the skin.